dertuncay/ObsPy_Tutorial/README.md

 Read and Trim - Reading and trimming the waveform

-Remove Response - Removing insturement response of a station by using response files (IT IS IN UNDER CONSTRUCTION!!!)
+Remove Response - Removing insturement response of a station by using response files

 Response Spectra - Calculation of spectral acceleration, velocity and displacement of a signal